 Don’t Make Your Own Hand Sanitizer

-Although many stores and pharmacies sell it, hand sanitizer might be hard to find during this public health emergency.
-Still, the FDA doesn’t recommend that consumers make their own hand sanitizer.
+The FDA doesn’t recommend that consumers make their own hand sanitizer.
 If made incorrectly, hand sanitizer can be ineffective – or worse.
 For example, there have been reports of skin burns from homemade hand sanitizer.

 Also, adding alcohol to non-alcohol hand sanitizer is unlikely to result in an effective product.
 And using disinfectant sprays or wipes on your skin may cause skin and eye irritation.
 Disinfectant sprays and wipes are intended to clean surfaces, not people or animals.

-For more information on the coronavirus visit:
+For the latest information on the coronavirus, visit: